Luxehh/luxe-newslatter/TWILIO_WEBHOOK_SETUP.md

 You can re-subscribe anytime by contacting us.

-Thank you for being with Luxe Home Health! 💙
+Thank you for being with Luxe Hospice!
 ```

 #### Reply: "STOP"